mehrdad94/event_study_client/src/components/ConfirmDialog/ConfirmModal.md

 ## usage
-This is a dialog box that show user different options about inserting a calendar
+To show confirm dialog box to user to get his or her acknowledge.

 ## how to use
 pass `isActive` prop with true value to show this dialog box